Diverse communities behave like typical random ecosystems: Introduction

 A similar problem is encountered in statistical physics.
 For example, an ideal gas is characterized by the unit mole, which has the order of $10^{23}$ particles, making it impossible to simultaneously specify the microscopic state of the system (e.g. the positions and velocities of all particles).
 Despite this uncertainty, it is still possible to make predictions about macroscopic properties like pressure and the average energy by treating the positions and velocities of particles as independent random variables\cite{ma2018modern}.
 The fact that such universal statistical behaviors emerge naturally in large disorder systems composed on many particles suggests that a similar approach maybe possible in ecological systems.

 In 1972, Robert May suggested that large complex ecosystems can also be modeled as random systems \cite{may1972will}.
 May considered a diverse ecosystem composed of $S$ species whose interspecific interactions were sampled randomly and independently from a normal distribution with zero mean and variance $\sigma^2$.
 In particular, May asked when such a diverse random ecosystem would be stable to small perturbations.
-To answer this question, he examined the largest, i.e., the rightmost eigenvalue $\lambda_{\rm max}$ of the $S\times S$ community interaction matrix $\mathbf{J}$, whose entries $J_{ij}$ describe how much the growth rate of species $i$ is affected by a small change in the population $N_j$ of species $j$ from its equilibrium value.
+To answer this question, he examined the largest, i.e., the rightmost eigenvalue $\lambda_{\rm max}$ of the $S\times S$ community interaction matrix $\mathbf{J}$, whose diagonal entries -- chosen to be $J_{ii}=-1$ by May-- describe intraspecific competition and off-diagonal entries $J_{ij}$ describe how much the growth rate of species $i$ is affected by a small change in the population $N_j$ of other species $j$ from its equilibrium value.
 Using a mathematical formula for the distribution of eigenvalues of large random matrices derived by Ginibre \cite{ginibre1965statistical}, May showed that $\lambda_{\rm max}$ increases with $S$, and derived a stability criterion governing the maximum diversity of an ecosystem: a diverse ecosystem becomes unstable to small perturbations when $\sqrt{S}\sigma>1$\cite{may1972will}.
 May's stability criteria has proven to be robust against a wide array of changes in the assumptions, including adding biologically realistic correlation structures to the matrix, or incorporating the dependence of the community matrix on population sizes in the Lotka-Volterra model \cite{gross2009generalized,allesina2012stability}.

 In May's model, all ecosystem properties are encoded in the species-species interaction matrix.
 A major limitation of these models is that they neglect resource dynamics, making it difficult to understand how ecosystem properties depend on both the external environment and species consumer preferences.
 For this reason, community assembly is often analyzed using generalized Consumer Resource Models (CRMs)\cite{macarthur1967limiting,tilman1982resource}.
 In these models, species are modeled as consumer that can consume resources, and sometimes also produce resources \cite{goldford2018emergent, marsland2020community, marsland2020minimal, tikhonov2017collective, posfai2017metabolic}.
 Recently, we have shown that such models, initialized with random parameters, can predict lab experiments on complex microbial communities \cite{goldford2018emergent, marsland2020minimal} and reproduce large-scale ecological patterns observed in field surveys, including the Earth and Human Microbiome Projects \cite{marsland2020minimal}.
 This suggests that the large-scale, reproducible patterns we see across Microbiomes are emergent features of random ecosystems.